ADGEfficiency/data-science-south/content/lessons/ci-cd.md

 ## Why Learn CI/CD?

 CI/CD is a safety net for developers working in teams.
-It helps reduce human error by automating two key workflows - testing and deployments.
+It helps reduce human error by automating two key development workflows - testing and deployment.

+Learning CI/CD will allow you to:

+- **Work with others**.
+- **Avoid human error**.

-A well engineered CI/CD system offers **repeatable, low maintenance deployments**.
+A well engineered CI/CD system offers repeatable, low maintenance deployments.

 ## Continuous Integration